Location, Location, Location...

 The Twin Cities campus is the largest of the four campuses.
 Made up of 20 colleges, it offers a full range of undergraduate, graduate and professional degrees.
 The Twin Cities campus is actually two close, but geographically separate campuses, one in Minneapolis and the other in St. Paul.
 The Mississippi River divides the Minneapolis campus into the East Bank -- where the School of Dentistry and the health sciences center are located -- and the West Bank.
 Adjacent campus neighborhoods cater to student interests, while readily accessible downtowns in both Minneapolis and St. Paul offer metropolitan services and activities.

 As part of the University's Academic Health Center (AHC) - one of the most comprehensive education and research facilities for health professionals in the nation - students and faculty reap the unique benefits of being part of an exceptionally broad range of professional health education, research and treatment efforts.

 Continuing a Rich History

 The History of the University of Minnesota School of Dentistry reaches back to 1888, when a class of 22 students started their dental education.
-The School of Dentistry now trains more than 95 percent of Minnesota's dentists and a majority of those in neighboring states.
+The School of Dentistry now trains about 73 percent of Minnesota's dentists and a majority of those in neighboring states.

 Twenty-two students and four faculty members composed the University of Minnesota College of Dentistry when it began in 1888 as a division of the Department of Medicine.
 The college became the School of Dentistry in 1932.